shivanix/promotionTool/FEATURES.md

 - User can fill the new branch details in the form generated on the screen

+- User can edit/update a selected branch's details

-- User can delete a branch if yu dont like it!
+- User can delete a branch if they do not like it!

 - Deletion of a branch will remove the branch's marker as well

 ###2.
 End-user